US stocks sink on Delta variant concerns - Local News 8

 The yield on the 10-year US Treasury sank below 1.2% for the first time since February.

+But as consumer prices continue to rise, some worry about a more insidious threat: the possibility that another Covid-19 outbreak could slow the economy even as inflation pressures mount.
+That’s a phenomenon known as stagflation.

+“Fear of stagflation will be a major concern for investors if a resurgence in Covid infections causes economies to slow while consumer prices continue an upward trajectory,” said Peter Essele, head of investment management for Commonwealth Financial Network, in an email.

-And small American companies were also getting hit particularly hard.
-The Russell 2000 was down more than 1%.
+Small American companies were also getting hit particularly hard.
+The Russell 2000 was down 1.3%.
 That index primarily holds shares of small cap firms that generate more of their revenue from the United States than international markets.

 The still-high number of unvaccinated Americans means vaccination rates have not met the threshold needed to stop the spread of Covid-19.